 How to Choose Running Shoes

-What You Need to Know Before You Buy Running Shoes
+What You Need to Know Before You Buy

-Looking for advice on how to choose running shoes?
+Wondering how to choose running shoes?
 You have come to the right place.
 Your running shoes are probably THE most important (and most expense) piece of running gear you will own.
 So before you invest, here are a few things you should know.

 How To Choose Running Shoes: Shoe Size

-Ever lost a toe running or had a painful feeling in your toes as if you had stubbed them after you finished a run?
+Ever lost a toe nail running or had a painful feeling in your toes as if you had stubbed them after you finished a run?

 This is most likely brought on by having a pair of running shoes that are too small for you.
 But not to worry, there is a simple solution.